nus-cs2103-AY2223S2/ip/README.md

 # reborn.Reborn project (based on Duke)

-This is a project template for a greenfield Java project.
+This is a project for a Java project.
 It's adapted from the Java mascot _Duke_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij